cornell-cup/ece-minibot-communication/README.md

 1. Clone this repository
 2. Link this repository to directory cs-minibot using command "ln -s ~/ece-minibot-communication ~/cs-minibot"
 3. Enable UART in system options
-4. Removing line "console=serial0,115200" from /boot/cmdline.txt
+4. Remove line "console=serial0,115200" from /boot/cmdline.txt

 The Arduino does not require special configuration, simply program it with arduino/main/main.ino